X

 Wessex Rivers Trust is an environmental charity dedicated to the conservation of chalk streams and rivers in Wessex, working towards healthy rivers for wildlife and people.
 The Trust look at ways to improve local rivers for wildlife and work within catchment partnerships to help achieve their aims.
 Educating the public about the importance of our rivers increases their value to people, and ultimately builds support for the future of these fragile environments.
 Find out more on their website.

-Volunteers from the Hawk Conservancy Trust
+The Hawk Conservancy Trust Conservation Team

 Throughout this special weekend, volunteers from the Hawk Conservancy Trust will be sharing updates on their work to help our biodiversity on site thrive.